Mary E. Kicza

 National Oceanic and Atmospheric Administration (NOAA)

-Before coming to NOAA, Ms. Kicza was the Associate Deputy Administrator for Systems Integration at the National Aeronautics and Space Administration (NASA).
+Before coming to NOAA, Ms. Kicza was the Associate Deputy Administrator for Systems Integration at National Aeronautics and Space Administration (NASA).
 As a senior leader within NASA, she was responsible for assuring that the mission and mission support elements were effectively aligned and integrated.
-She served previously as the Associate Administrator for Biological/Physical Research, the Associate Center Director for Goddard Space Flight Center, the Assistant Associate Administrator for Space Science, and the Deputy Directorof the Solar System Exploration Division.
+She served previously as Associate Administrator for Biological/Physical Research, Associate Center Director for Goddard Space Flight Center, Assistant Associate Administrator for Space Science, and Deputy Director of the Solar System Exploration Division.
 Ms. Kicza began her career as an engineer at McClellan Air Force Base in California, before joining NASA in 1982 as a lead engineer supporting the Atlas Centaur and Shuttle Centaur launch vehicles.